This city-centred

 Road leading to or from Countess Wear Bridge ; and also for making a new Road from or near to

-the Three Mile Stone on the Powderham Road, to a Place near adjoining the Powderham Stopgate ; and also the
+the Three Mile Stone on the Powderham Road,

-present Turnpike Road from the Church of Saint Thomas the Apostle aforesaid,
+; and also the present Turnpike Road from the Church of Saint Thomas the

-by way of Pokem Bridge towards Dunsford,
+Apostle aforesaid, by way of Pokem

-to the Junction with the Moreton
+Junction with the Moreton

-Turnpike Trust, which Road is called The Dunsford Road ; and
+Turnpike Trust, which Road is called The Dunsford

-from or near to a Place called Mount Hindrance, to the Foot
+aforesaid, from or near to a Place called Mount Hindrance, to the Foot of Culver House Hill in the same Road ; and also for

-Road or diverting the present Road from or near to Farrant's Bridge, in the Road leading from Exeter to the Smith's
+making a new Road or diverting the present Road from or near to Farrant's Bridge, in the Road leading from Exeter to the Smith's

 Shop at the Commencement of the

-Trust ; and also the present Turnpike
+Moreton Hampstead Turnpike Trust ; and also the present

-Road from Little Johns
+Turnpike Road from Little Johns Cross

-Shop near Haldon House in the Parish of
+Haldon House in the Parish of

-Kenn, which is culled 'The Dunchideock Road; ;and for making a new Road or diverting
+Kenn, which is culled 'The Dunchideock

-Ide Village to the
+Road leading from Ide Village to

-Cross Roads at the
+the Cross Roads at the Top of

-Top of Ide Hill in the Road leading
+Ide Hill in the Road leading from Ide to Dunchideock

 aforesaid ; and also the present Road from Pokem